 These tend to work best when there’s an activity involved – a walking group, for example, or a book club, or cheese and wine tasting.
 Having an activity to enjoy when you meet up helps provide you with something to talk about and also helps bond you as it’s something you have in common.

 Over time, with more meetings, you’ll find other things you have in common and your friendships will deepen.

 Have a party

 If there are people in your neighbourhood who you’re acquainted with but you can’t get past that stage of discussing the weather, hold a celebration at your place and invite the neighbours.
-There are plenty of opportunities for this – from Friendship Day (Sunday 7 August 2016), Neighbour Day (Friday 27th May) to all the other holidays we celebrate.
+There are plenty of opportunities for this – from Friendship Day or Neighbour Day to all the other holidays we celebrate.